ENGAGE WITH ISRAEL

 Meet Our Israeli Shlicha & Shinishit

-Shinshinim are young Israeli post–high school graduates who defer their mandatory IDF service for one year to serve as educational emissaries in Jewish communities.
-Working through The Jewish Agency for Israel and local organizations, they engage children, teens, and adults through Israeli culture, Hebrew language, and personal connection to Israel.
+Shinshinim/yot are Israeli high school graduates who dedicate a year of service before their military service.
+They are called "Shinshin/it" because they are participating in a Sh’nat Sheirut ("Year of Service"), a unique leadership program of the Jewish Agency for Israel.
 Shinshinim have been part of the BHS community since 2013, and together with our Shlicha, play an important role in building meaningful connections between our community and Israel.

 Lior Lekner | Senior Shlicha in Brooklyn for the Jewish Agency For Israel (JAFI)